 Transmission of beliefs

 Today, we have some idea of what happened in these hospitals, even though many of the deeper ‘truths’ have died with the most important, but largely absent, group of witnesses: the patients.
-But we know far less about how or why ill treatment took place.
-How did underlying systems of belief and practices, often invisible and unspoken, gain traction in the institution?
+But we know far less about the underlying reasons for failures of care.
+How did systems of belief and practices, often invisible and unspoken, gain traction in the institution?
 How were they normalized?
 What mechanisms enabled them to become the accepted and unquestioned reality on some wards?

-Given that some hospitals and care homes today continue to experience poor management and communications, as well as inadequately paid and trained staff, why do cultures of abuse occur in some institutions, but not in others?
-What systemic deficiencies have ‘turned’ good people with good intentions into neglectful carers and clinicians who do harm?
-How can underlying ideologies that led to abuse tell us what it has meant to be human, or not quite human, at different junctures in history?
+Given that some hospitals and care homes today continue to experience poor management and communications, as well as inadequately paid and trained staff, why do cultures of abuse and neglect occur in some institutions, but not in others?

-As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I aim to bring together a cross-disciplinary network of scholars, healthcare professionals, service users, and activists in order to find answers to these questions.
-Together, we will provide current inquiries, policy-makers, health workers, clinicians, and social scientists with valuable historical context that can deepen our knowledge of this pressing social issue.
+As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I am reaching out to scholars, healthcare professionals, service users, and charities in order to provide historical context that can help deepen our knowledge of this pressing social issue.